 The first step to becoming your best self is recognizing the lies we tell ourselves and how they negatively impact our lives.
 Hollis teaches us that our internal dialogue determines whether or not we succeed.
 If you believe that being thin and beautiful matters most, you will struggle to be happy and successful the way you were meant to be.
 But if you think happiness comes from living your life authentically, then you are on the right track.

 Hollis provides concrete steps for changing our narrative and achieving happiness.
 Her message is powerful and needed in today's society.
 Although some people may disagree with Hollis's perspective on beauty, her message is ultimately good for women.
-Readers will appreciate her advice on how to become their best selves and live life to the fullest.
+Readers will appreciate her advice on becoming their best selves and living life to the fullest.

 Keep a Visual of your Hopes and Dreams to Keep you Motivated.

 Find your personal definition of success and build a plan to achieve it.